TPlugins6189/Icons/README.md

 For TShop 3.1.0 and above.

 ## Attention
 Please do not upload the vanilla icons.
-I uploaded all vanilla item icons.
+I have uploaded all vanilla item icons.

 ## Tutorial